SovereignCloudStack/openstack-health-monitor/docs/Debian12-Install.md

 If you have to pay for this, also consider that some clouds are not charging by the minute but may count by the started hour.
 So when you run `api_monitor.sh` in a loop (which you will) with say 10 VMs (e.g. `-N 2 -n 8`) in each iteration and run this for an hour with 8 iterations, you will never have more than 10 VMs in parallel and they only are alive a bit more than half of the time, but rather than being charged for ~6 VM hours, you end up being charged for ~80 VM hours.
 Similar for volumes, routers, floating IPs.
 This makes a huge difference.

 Sometimes the cloud under test has issues.
 That's why we do monitoring ...
 One thing that might happen is that loadbalancers and volumes (and other resources, but those two are the most prone to this) end up in a broken state that can not be cleaned up by the user any more.
 Bad providers may charge for these anyhow, although this will never stand a legal dispute.
-(IANAL, but charging for provding something that is not working is not typically supported by civil law in most jurisdictions and T&Cs that would say so would not normally be legally enforceable.)
+(IANAL, but charging for providing something that is not working is not typically supported by civil law in most jurisdictions and T&Cs that would say so would not normally be legally enforceable.)
 If this happens, I recommend to keep records of the broken state (store the output of `openstack volume list`, `openstack volume show BROKEN_VOLUME`, `openstack loadbalancer list`, `openstack loadbalancer show BROKEN_LB`.)

 Using `-w -1` makes `api_monitor.sh` wait for interactive input whenever an error occurs; this can be convenient for debugging.